fbpx

 The Parts of the Spine that can be Involved with Spinal Stenosis

-As spinal stenosis is a narrowing of a major canal, we have to consider what structures are there that can cause narrowing.
-There is the large part of the vertebra (body) in the front.
-There is also shock-absorbing material that sits between each body of the vertebra like a sandwich.
-This shock-absorbing material is shaped like the body and we call it an intervertebral disc.
-Your disc is like a strong jelly donut; it has a tough outer portion and a soft jelly-like inside.
-Your disc can get injured or degenerate (become thin and worn out).
-They can bulge, protrude, or herniate.
-The majority of the time someone has one of these problems, the disc will move into the space in the spinal canal, contributing to the stenosis.
+As Spinal Stenosis is narrowing of a major canal we have to consider what structures are there that can cause narrowing?
+There is the large part of the vertebra (body) in the front, there is also shock absorbing material that sits between each body of the vertebra like a sandwich.
+This shock absorbing material is shaped like the body and we call it an intervertebral disc.
+Your disc is like a strong jelly donut; it has a tough outer portion and a soft jelly like inside.
+Your disc can get injured or degenerate (become thin and worn out), they can bulge, protrude or herniate.
+The majority of the time someone has one of these problems the disc will move into the space in the spinal canal, contributing to the stenosis.

 The ligaments line the inside of the spinal canal.
 They can thicken due to stress.

-True spinal stenosis usually involves at least two of these contributing factors.
-I say this because spinal stenosis is commonly diagnosed inappropriately and, therefore, is commonly treated incorrectly.
+True Spinal Stenosisusually involves at least two of these contributing factors.
+I say true because Spinal Stenosis is commonly diagnosed inappropriately and therefore is commonly treated incorrectly.

 What can be done about my stenosis?